Douglas0102/chocolate_inventory/README.md

 # Chocolate Inventory Management System

 Here is a simple inventory management system of a chocolate store.
-This is designed to automate the process of recording and tracking the inventory of chocolate It comprises of a function that orders a list of products by given sorting keys (name, price or stock) in both ascending and descending order.
+This is designed to automate the process of recording and tracking the inventory of chocolate, it comprises of a function that orders a list of products by given sorting keys (name, price or stock) in both ascending and descending order.

 ## How to Run